 Thanks to a number of free and premium plugins, you can ensure the security of your core WordPress installation without being a security expert yourself.

 These two reasons are enough to know that you are in good hands as you use WordPress.
 But security is more to that than what comes default.
 Most of the time, the security of a site depends on its users and administrators.
 Below are examples of how an e-commerce site built using WordPress can be secured from vulnerabilities.

-SSL certificates, or HTTPS, ensures that the data transferred is secure and encrypted.
+SSL certificates, or HTTPS, ensure that the data transferred is secure and encrypted.
 This is not enabled by default on any website, the website administrator has to obtain this certificate so that the data users enter on the e-commerce site is encrypted and secure.
-This ensures safety of the user's data as well as earns customer's trust because they know their online shopping is safe and secure.
+This ensures the safety of the user's data as well as earns customers' trust because they know their online shopping is safe and secure.

 Most established e-commerce websites, both WordPress-based and dedicated solutions, use third-party payment gateways such as PayPal.
 This ensures that the credit card information or other sensitive credentials pass through high security to the payment gateway.
 Most of the time e-commerce sites do not store its user's credit card information, CCV and other data unless the customer explicitly permits them to.
 Therefore, the user knows that their payment is processed by a trusted partner (PayPal) or the e-commerce site in question is reliable to have obtained what is called a PCI Compliance which is required to be able to process credit card transactions.